DigiNode-Tools/diginode-tools/README.md

 **Detailed instructions for setting up a DigiNode on a Raspberry Pi can be found [here](docs/rpi_setup.md).**

-On your Debian or Ubuntu system, launch DigiNode Setup by entering the following command in the terminal:
+On your Debian system, launch DigiNode Setup by entering the following command in the terminal:

 ## ```curl -sSL diginode-setup.digibyte.help | bash```